LEarn More

 These apps do not save your searches on the Internet, and thus if a law enforcement request were made to these apps to collect your search history, there would be nothing for the app to share:

-Use a virtual private network (VPN) to protect Internet activity.
-VPNs mask your online activity by routing your internet connection through an encrypted server, preventing ISPs from seeing what you are doing online.
+Use a virtual private network (VPN) to protect internet activity.
+VPNs protect your privacy and mask your online activity by routing your internet connection through an encrypted server, preventing ISPs from seeing what you are doing online.
 That way, if your ISP receives a law enforcement request, they will not have information to hand over to law enforcement:

-Crisis pregnancy centers (“CPCs”) are organizations with a primary aim of keeping people from having abortions.
+Anti-abortion clinics may pose as crises pregnancy centers and may spread harmful misinformation or collect personal information or location information.
+Crises pregnancy centers (CPCs) are organizations with a primary aim of keeping people from having abortions.
 CPCs are often affiliated with religious organizations that oppose abortion.
-CPCs can be found in states that have abortion bans as well as those that do not.
-For a map that can help you identify (and avoid) CPCs, see https://crisispregnancycentermap.com/
+CPCs can be found in states that have abortion bans as well as those do not.
+For a map that can help you identify (and avoid) CPCs, see https://crisispregnancycentermap.com/.
+For advice on recognizing CPCs,

-By practicing good digital hygiene, you can help prevent unwanted cyber or physical searches of your device.
+By practicing good digital hygiene, you can help protect your privacy by preventing unwanted cyber or physical searches of your device.
 These actions make it harder for law enforcement to open your device if seized as part of an investigation or for hackers to break into your device and obtain your data:

 If a Police Officer Approaches or Contacts You